Our History

 Catholic Community

 Holy Name of Jesus (HNJ) humbly began as a mission parish of Ascension Catholic Church in Eau Gallie, Florida.
 On Christmas Eve 1959, Fr.
 Martin B. Power celebrated the first Mass in Marty McGuire’s unfinished house in Indian Harbour Beach.
-Subsequent Masses were held in the Indian Harbor Beach Community Center (now the Indian Harbour Beach Fire Dept.) which Mr. McGuire donated to the city.
+Subsequent Masses were held in the Indian Harbor Beach Community Center (now the Indian Harbor Beach Fire Dept.), which Mr. McGuire donated to the city.

 Ground was broken for a provisional Church on September 9, 1962.
 The Church had a seating capacity of 480 and included a 2,000-sq. ft.
 Hall.
 Archbishop Hurley dedicated the Church and Hall in March 1963.
 There were about 250 families in the Church when the dedication took place.

-The children of HNJ attended Ascension School, which opened in September, 1961, was staffed by the Irish Sisters of Mercy of Ardee, Ireland.
-Due to population growth in the area, Father Power recognized the immediate need of a school at HNJ.
+The children of HNJ attended Ascension School, which opened in September, 1961 and was staffed by the Irish Sisters of Mercy of Ardee, Ireland.
+Due to population growth in the area, Father Power recognized the immediate need for a school at HNJ.

 Technically, HNJ remained a mission of Ascension Parish until May, 1968, when Monsignor Power was appointed Pastor of HNJ by The Most Reverend William D. Borders.
-A year later, Monsignor Power was transferred to Lakeland and Fr.
+A year later, Monsignor Power was transferred to Lakeland, and Fr.
 Arthur Dunnigan was named the second Pastor in June 1969.
-He was instrumental in purchasing valuable land with 367’ of frontage on A1A and adjacent to the existing church property.
-This 4.3-acre property, purchased in 1970 included the Greystone Apartments, which were converted to a priest residence, while the garage was converted into parish offices.
+He was instrumental in purchasing valuable land with 367 feet of frontage on A1A and adjacent to the existing church property.
+This 4.3-acre property, purchased in 1970, included the Greystone Apartments, which were converted into a priest's residence, and the garage, which was converted into parish offices.
 HNJ now had approximately 18 acres of property.

-Due to the rapid growth of HNJ, the provisional Church built in 1963 became overcrowded.
+Due to HNJ's rapid growth, the provisional Church built in 1963 became overcrowded.
 Therefore, Fr.
 Henry initiated a major fund drive in 1978 and raised a million dollars to build the permanent church, which has a seating capacity of 800 people.
 The Most Reverend Thomas Grady, Bishop of Orlando, dedicated the Church on October 26, 1980.

 Fr.
 David P. Page, former Rector of St. James Cathedral, Orlando, became the fifth Pastor in January 1987.
 Advancements continued with the parish becoming computerized in 1988.
 The convent was renovated in 1989 and converted into the administration center to house much-needed offices for the pastoral and lay staff.

 The continued growth of the parish to about 3,000 families once again presented the need for a larger worship space.
-In August 1997, work began on an expanded place of worship to seat 1,300 people (including a 155 seat overflow daily liturgy chapel, Adoration Chapel & covering for the Atrium).
+In August 1997, work began on an expanded place of worship to seat 1,300 people (including a 155-seat overflow daily-liturgy chapel, an Adoration Chapel & covering for the Atrium).
 Fr.
 Page celebrated the first Mass on August 23, 1998, and the Most Reverend Norbert M. Dorsey, Bishop of Orlando, dedicated the Church on October 4, 1998.

-In 2004, a bronze Jesus statue was installed in the Atrium.
-That year, hurricanes Charlie, Frances and Jeanne caused significant damage to the property, leading to the launch of a new building fund drive titled "Share the Vision."
+In 2004, a bronze statue of Jesus was installed in the Atrium.
+That year, hurricanes Charlie, Frances, and Jeanne caused significant damage to the property, leading to the launch of a new building fund drive titled "Share the Vision."

-In 2012, the Book & Gift Shop was relocated into a larger space in the Life Center and in 2013, the shop space within the church was renovated and reopened as the new Welcome Center.
-In 2016, we broke ground on an addition to the rectory, which will serve as a retirement suite for retired clergy.
+In 2012, the Book & Gift Shop was relocated into a larger space in the Life Center, and in 2013, the shop space within the church was renovated and reopened as the new Welcome Center.
+In 2016, an addition was made to the rectory, which serves as a retirement suite for retired clergy.

 In 2019, the field behind the Athletic Center was refurbished, a new rosary garden was installed east of the church, and the childcare center located in the Athletic Center was redesigned into an Early Learning Center for children aged 1-3 years.

-In July 2025, we commissioned and installed a new Crucifix which was made of solid cedar wood and handcrafted in Peru.
+In July 2025, we commissioned and installed a new crucifix, made of solid cedar and handcrafted in Peru.
 At the same time, we transferred the Risen Christ from the main altar to above the main exit of the church.

 As we take a moment to reflect with deep gratitude on the dedicated parishioners and clergy who have laid the groundwork for our community, we honor their contributions and the values they instilled in us.
 Their unwavering commitment and faith have shaped our journey and served as a guiding light.
-Looking ahead, we are inspired to actively pursue the vision that God has entrusted to us.
-With a sense of purpose, we strive to cultivate a vibrant community that honors our traditions while embracing new opportunities for growth and service in the years to come.
+Looking ahead, we are inspired to pursue the vision God has entrusted to us actively.
+We aim to build a vibrant community that honors our traditions and embraces new opportunities for growth and service in the years to come.